weaversa/cryptol-course/README.md

-`cryptol-course` has been cloned or downloaded) by installing [Python 3.9+](https://python.org) and [Poetry](https://python-poetry.org/), setting the `GITHUB_WORKSPACE` environment variable to the folder containing `cryptol-course` and running `generate.sh` (`GITHUB_WORKSPACE` is a default environment variable for GitHub Actions):
+`cryptol-course` has been cloned or downloaded) by installing [Python 3.9+](https://python.org) and [Poetry](https://python-poetry.org/), setting the `GITHUB_WORKSPACE` environment variable to the folder containing `cryptol-course`, and running `generate.sh` (`GITHUB_WORKSPACE` is a default environment variable for GitHub Actions; these instructions assume a Linux or Mac OS host):

 ```
 cryptol-course> GITHUB_WORKSPACE=$(pwd) scripts/layercake/generate.sh